-The Top Home Page Features Every creative business Needs
+5 Home Page Features Every Service-Based Business Needs

-Hey, hey!
-Your website’s home page is more than just a welcome mat—it’s where your creative journey begins and your audience gets their first glimpse of you.
-If you're just starting out, no worries!
-Here are five common mistakes and five essentials to help you design a home page that feels professional, polished, and uniquely yours—no reviews or magazine features required.
+Your website's home page is more than just a welcome mat, it's where visitors get their first glimpse of you and what you do.
+If you're just starting out, no worries.
+Here are five common mistakes and five essentials to help you design a home page that feels professional, polished, and uniquely yours.

 5 Common Mistakes